-$^{\circ}\;$ You can check if IDL was started in run-time mode with

-'''

-IF lmgr(/runtime) THEN message, /info, 'runtime mode is on'

-'''

-- Some IDL instructions are not allowed in run-time mode to prevent emulating interactive mode, consult the manual. - You can check how many run-time licenses the GE thinks are still available with
+- You can check if IDL was started in run-time mode with IF lmgr(/runtime) THEN message, /info, 'runtime mode is on' - Some IDL instructions are not allowed in run-time mode to prevent emulating interactive mode, consult the manual. - You can check how many run-time licenses the GE thinks are still available with - % qhost -F idlrt -h global - We no longer support IDL versions prior to version 8.6, and in order to support version 8.8.1, we switched to a BUF file to license IDL.
+This does not affect the user or the way IDL runs. - As of version 8.6, the new license manager returns very little info (known problem), you can query the license info with

-'''

-% qhost -F idlrt -h global

-'''

-• All versions of IDL are now using the new IDL license manager.
+/share/apps/idl/flexmetls_2017.08.0/enterprise/flexmetlsadmin.sh licenses